Henry Stephens (doctor): Henry Charles Stephens

-Around this time Dr. Stephens continued to instruct his eldest son in the preparation of inks and wood stains in his outhouses at Grove House in Finchley in a sort of apprenticeship.
+Around this time Stephens continued to instruct his eldest son in the preparation of inks and wood stains in his outhouses at Grove House in Finchley in a sort of apprenticeship.
 The experience would prove invaluable when young Henry later went to work in his father's factory.
 Henry Charles married, in 1863, Agnes Mackereth, the daughter of his father's old friend at medical school.

 Death

-Tragedy struck on 15 September 1864 when Dr Stephens, returning from his office in Aldersgate Street with Henry Charles, collapsed and died at Farringdon station.
+On 15 September 1864, Stephens, returning from his office in Aldersgate Street with Henry Charles, collapsed and died at Farringdon station.
 His son boarded a train believing his father was in the crowd behind him, and only learned of his missing father's death later that evening.

-The doctor was deeply mourned, in London as well as in Finchley.
+Stephens was mourned in London as well as in Finchley.
 In addition to Michael Faraday, among his personal friends were John Glover, Queen Victoria's librarian; Thomas Sopwith, geologist and mining engineer; and Sir Benjamin Ward Richardson, eminent doctor and physiologist.
-At his funeral it was said that although Dr Henry's life was given to the service of science, he had a great yearning for literature and the arts and a great love of justice.
+At his funeral it was said that although Stephens's life had been given to the service of science, he had a great yearning for literature and the arts and a great love of justice.

 He was buried in St Marylebone Cemetery, Finchley, where a monument commemorates him and other members of his family.
 The family name is commemorated as a street name, Stephens Way, in Redbourn, Hertfordshire.

-The company founded by Dr Stephens continued for more than a century after his death.
-Dr Stephens' eldest son Henry Charles Stephens (1841–1918), known to his friends as "Inky", ran the company until his death in 1918, was an entrepreneur and philanthropist and also MP for Hornsey and Finchley from 1887 until 1900.
+The company founded by Stephens continued for more than a century after his death.
+Stephens's eldest son Henry Charles Stephens (1841–1918), known to his friends as "Inky", ran the company until his death in 1918, was an entrepreneur and philanthropist and also MP for Hornsey and Finchley from 1887 until 1900.

 The Stephens Collection

 A small museum – The Stephens Collection – in Finchley, north London, features the history of the Stephens family and the eponymous ink company, with a section on the development of writing materials.
 The museum is located in a new visitor centre in the former stables block at Avenue House, the home of Henry "Inky" Stephens from 1874 until his death in 1918.
 In his will he bequeathed Avenue House and his ten acres of gardens to the 'people of Finchley', held in trust by the Finchley Urban District Council so long as it was kept open 'for the use and enjoyment always of the people'.

-The house and grounds, now known as Stephens House and Gardens, are run by the Avenue House Estate Trust, a local charity, for public benefit and as a memorial to Dr Stephens and his son Henry Charles.
+The house and grounds, now known as Stephens House and Gardens, are run by the Avenue House Estate Trust, a local charity, for public benefit and as a memorial to Stephens and his son Henry Charles.